Presumptive Colour Tests: Marquis, Mecke, Duquenois-Levine, Cobalt Thiocyanate and Scott

 The NIK Public Safety product line, manufactured by Safariland Group and distributed widely to law enforcement agencies across North America, Australia and parts of Europe, packages each major presumptive colour test in a sealed ampoule system.
 An officer crushes the ampoule, mixes the reagent with a small amount of the suspect substance, and reads the colour against a printed reference card.
 The kits are designed for field use, they require no technical training beyond following the pictorial instructions, and their simplicity is their commercial value.

-The polytesting principle, established in SWGDRUG's Recommendations documentation and in the UNODC ST/NAR/13 guidelines, addresses this limitation by specifying that no presumptive identification should be based on a single colour test.
+SWGDRUG Recommendations and the UNODC ST/NAR/13 guidelines address this limitation through the polytesting principle, specifying that no presumptive identification should rest on a single colour test.
 The recommended NIK polytesting approach sequences tests so that the results are read cumulatively.
 For example, for cocaine: Test 8 (cobalt thiocyanate) is run first; a blue colour moves to Test B (Scott modification) for the three-step partition; the combination of the two tests is more selective than either alone.
 Several US police departments (including Los Angeles County Sheriff's Department in a 2020 protocol revision) have moved to mandatory double-testing protocols after high-profile false positive incidents.

-The temperature and concentration dependence of colour test results is a significant analytical confound that does not appear on the NIK colour reference cards.
+Temperature and concentration dependence of colour test results is an analytical confound not captured on the NIK colour reference cards.
 Ambient temperature affects the rate and sometimes the final endpoint of the colour reaction: a Marquis test performed at 5 degrees Celsius (a scenario relevant to a Canadian or UK winter traffic stop) may show a delayed and less intense colour compared to the same test at 25 degrees.
 The concentration of the test substance in the ampoule depends on the amount the officer adds, which is not controlled.
 For dilute samples or highly cut street drugs, the colour may be too pale to match the reference card confidently.

 The UK's National Police Chiefs' Council (NPCC) Drug Testing Policy, updated in 2021, explicitly states that Marquis and Scott test results "are not sufficient to support a charge under the Misuse of Drugs Act 1971 without corroborating laboratory analysis."
 The EMCDDA's Drugs Monitoring Network guidance document EMCDDA Insights 15 (2013) similarly characterises colour tests as providing "indicative, not confirmatory" results and recommends they be combined with at least one Category B or Category A method (in SWGDRUG terms) before a court submission.

-The legal constraints on reporting presumptive colour test results have been shaped by a sequence of appellate decisions across multiple jurisdictions.
+Reporting obligations for presumptive colour test results have been shaped by appellate decisions across multiple jurisdictions.
 The US Supreme Court's Melendez-Diaz v.
 Massachusetts (2009, 557 U.S. 305) held that forensic laboratory reports are testimonial evidence and that the analyst who performed the test must be available for cross-examination under the Confrontation Clause of the Sixth Amendment.
 Although Melendez-Diaz concerned laboratory results rather than field tests, its effect on drug casework was to raise the evidentiary standard for all analytical results and to increase judicial scrutiny of the distinction between screening and confirmatory tests.

 In Australia, the Uniform Evidence Law and its application in Victoria, New South Wales and South Australia courts has generated a body of case law on expert evidence in drug matters.
 The High Court of Australia in R v.
 Aporo [2019] (VSCA 133) addressed the admissibility of expert evidence in drug cases and, while the case concerned methamphetamine identification by an expert witness, the court's discussion of the difference between screening and confirmation evidence is instructive: the expert must be able to state the basis of the identification, including its limitations.